-- 10.8.3 If the recovery of any such analyte falls outside the designated range, and the laboratory performance for that analyte is shown to be in control (Section 10.7), the recovery problem encountered with the dosed sample is judged to be matrix related, not system related.
-The result for that analyte in the unfortified sample is labeled suspect/matrix to inform the data user that the results are suspect due to matrix effects. - 10.9 Assessing Instrument System -- Laboratory Performance Check Sample (LPC) -Instrument performance should be monitored on a daily basis by analysis of the LPC sample.
+10.9 Assessing Instrument System -- Laboratory Performance Check (LPC) -Instrument performance should be monitored on a daily basis by analysis of the LPC sample.
 The LPC sample contains compounds designed to indicate appropriate instrument sensitivity, column performance (primary column) and chromatographic performance.
 LPC sample components and performance criteria are listed in Table 3.
 Inability to demonstrate acceptable instrument performance indicates the need for reevaluation of the instrument system.
 The sensitivity requirements are set based on the EDLs published in this method.
 If laboratory EDLs differ from those listed in this method, concentrations of the instrument QC standard compounds must be adjusted to be compatible with the laboratory EDLs.

 10.10 The laboratory may adopt additional quality control practices for use with this method.
 The specific practices that are most productive depend upon the needs of the laboratory and the nature of the samples.
-For example, field or laboratory duplicates may be analyzed to asses the precision of the environmental measurements or filed reagent blanks may be used to asses contamination of samples under site conditions, transportation and storage.
+For example, field or laboratory duplicates may be analyzed to assess the precision of the environmental measurements or field reagent blanks may be used to assess contamination of samples under site conditions, transportation and storage.